ncp38/cs142-s24/labs/lab3/index.md

 In this lab, you will play and modify a program already written for you in Java.
 Through using the program and modifying it, you will practice with designing and using your own classes.
+This will be your first lab with a partner!

 ### Getting started